FontysVenlo/javascript-functional-programming-introduction/README.md

 # Programming Paradigm

-Course of Fontys University of Applied Sciences in Venlo
+Course of Fontys University of Applied Sciences in Venlo.

 <!-- s -->